carlosseveriano3/Innovare-Website/README.md

-Trabalho freelance feito para a empresa Innovare Gestão e Engenharia.
+Volunteer job made for Innovare Gestão e Engenharia company

  - Stacks: React, CSS, TypeScript.
- - Site criado com o intuito de mostrar os serviços que a empresa oferece, e seus valores.
+ - Website made with the purpose of show the services that the company provide, and their values.

 <br />